coffeeflash/tobisyurt/_posts/2022-01-02-modsecurity-nginx.md

 I like logs, but I love visualizations!
 I set up a grafana instance to monitor my reverse proxy's access logs before and added a new dashboard for the modsecurity messages in the error log.
 Maybe there will follow another post on grafana related stuff.

+But if you are interested in the dashboard itself, i shared it [here](https://grafana.com/grafana/dashboards/15495){:target="_blank"}.

 [![Grafana Modsecurity Dashboard Overview](/assets/images/modsec_grafana.png)](/assets/images/modsec_grafana.png)

 [![Grafana Modsecurity Dashboard Detail1](/assets/images/modsec_grafana1.png)](/assets/images/modsec_grafana1.png)